Need to know

 - Depending on the type of problem, this could be a refund, replacement or repair

 - You may still be eligible for help even after the warranty has expired

-Have you ever bought something that didn't quite work as expected, but when you've returned the item to the store you're about as popular as an expired warranty?
+Have you ever bought something that didn't work as expected, but when you've returned it to the store you're about as popular as an unexpected item in the bagging area?

 - You don't have to return a product in its original packaging, but a business is entitled to ask you to provide some form of proof of purchase, such as a receipt.

 - the serial or production number if it's stored on the retailer's computer.

 - Signs that say things like 'no refunds', 'no refunds on sale items', or 'exchange or credit note only for return of sale items' are illegal.